-Due to the warming, WET SNOW on sunlit slopes is becoming a major problem.
+Due to warming, the main avalanche problem is WET SNOW on sunlit slopes.

 Moderate avalanche danger in the high altitudes of the High, Western and Low Tatras, 2nd degree.
 During the day, small to medium-sized spontaneous avalanches from wet snow may occur on steep, sunlit slopes.
 On north (shaded) slopes, in couloirs, under saddles and rock walls, there are hard snow slabs and pillows that are not sufficiently bonded to the ground.
 Avalanche release in these areas is possible, especially with high additional loads.